Norrland97/spotify-sync/docs/proj_description.md

 ### Key Features
 - Real-time synchronized playback between two devices
 - Host/Client architecture (one leads, one follows)
-- Automatic sync checks every 2 minutes and at song transitions
+- Automatic sync checks every minute and at song transitions
 - Manual micro-adjustment controls (±5 seconds)
 - Cross-platform support (iOS & Android)
 - Clean separation of UI and business logic
+- "**---** for all" functionallity, doing this on one device does so for all:
+   - Pause/Resume
+   - Skip/Restart
+   - Add to Queue

 ---